3330 Cumberland Blvd., 100 City View, Suite 999, Atlanta, GA 30339

 About The Author

-Megan Pownall Wyss Associate
+Megan Pownall Wyss Partner

 Megan Wyss has been representing clients in complex family law matters for over a decade, including high-asset divorce, annulment, contested child custody and child support.
 Megan is a skilled litigator with a range of experience in family law and child welfare law.
 Megan brings a unique and compassionate perspective to each client, as she experienced Read More